solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 ### Task 3: Performance with PgBouncer

 1. Switch back to the Windows command prompt.
 2. Run the following commands to execute a `pgbench` test against the PgBouncer instance, when prompted enter the password `Seattle123Seattle123`.
-Notice the change of the port to the PgBouncer port of `6432`, be sure to replace `PREFIX` and `REGION` with your lab information:
+Notice the change of the port to the PgBouncer port of `6432`, be sure to replace `PREFIX` and `REGION` with the lab information:

     ```sql
     pgbench -c 100 -T 180 -h PREFIX-pg-flex-REGION-16.postgres.database.azure.com -p 6432 -U s2admin -d airbnb
     ```

 3. Switch back to the metrics window.
-After a minute, you should see that the server `active connections` will max out and the PgBouncer `active client connections` will increase to handle the load on behalf of the server.
+After a minute, notice the server `active connections` will max out and the PgBouncer `active client connections` will increase to handle the load on behalf of the server.

     ![Alt text](media/02_pgbouncer_02.png)